antoinelemor/LLM_Tool/README.md

 ```

 **In-text citation (APA):**
-> Lemor, A. (2025).
-LLM Tool: State-of-the-Art LLM-Powered Annotation and BERT Training Pipeline (Version 1.0.0) [Computer software]. https://github.com/YOUR-USERNAME/LLM_Tool
+> Lemor, A., Dinan, S., & Gilbert, J. (2025).
+LLM Tool: A Hybrid Pipeline for Automated Large-Scale Text Annotation Using Local Language Models and BERT Classifiers (Version 1.0.0) [Computer software]. https://github.com/YOUR-USERNAME/LLM_Tool

 **Methodology description for papers:**
-> "Text classification was performed using LLM Tool (Lemor, 2025), an open-source pipeline for LLM-assisted annotation and BERT model training.
-Documents were initially annotated using [GPT-4/Claude/Ollama Llama 3.2] with a custom annotation schema.
-A subset of [N] documents was manually validated, achieving Cohen's Kappa of [X.XX].
-The final classifier was trained using [model name] transformer architecture, achieving F1-score of [X.XX] on held-out test data."
+> "Text classification was performed using LLM Tool (Lemor et al., 2025), an open-source hybrid pipeline for LLM-assisted annotation and BERT model training.
+Documents were initially annotated using local LLMs (e.g., Ollama Llama 3.2) or cloud models (GPT‑4/Claude) following a custom annotation schema.
+A stratified subset of N documents was manually validated (Cohen's Kappa = X.XX).
+The final classifier was trained using the [model name] transformer architecture and achieved an F1 score of X.XX on held-out test data."

 ---